 And while it’s normal to see a little bit of blood in the mucus (because some of the small blood vessels in your cervix can break when it comes away), it should never be a lot of red blood.

 This can be a sign of a serious problem like a placental abruption, which also needs immediate medical care.

 When do you lose your mucus plug during pregnancy?

 You lose your mucus plug when your cervix starts to efface (thin) and dilate (open), which is the reason that it often comes out in very early labor.

-Sometimes, you can also lose your mucus plug after something has been poking around at your cervix, so it’s not uncommon to see it after an internal exam, or even after sex, towards the end of pregnancy (after 37 weeks).
+- Cervical exam: Sometimes, you can lose your mucus plug after something has been poking around at your cervix, so it’s not uncommon to see it after an internal exam towards the end of pregnancy.

-If you do lose your mucus plug after an exam, or if you lose it before 37 weeks, it’s a good idea to call your doctor.
+If you do lose your mucus plug after an exam or before 37 weeks, it’s a good idea to call your doctor.

 This is because it can be a sign that you’re about to go into labor and, as uncomfortable as the third trimester can be, you’d probably prefer it if your little one stayed in there for a couple more weeks.